 John Monash Science School is Victoria's first specialist school for science, maths and technology.
 If you have a passion for the sciences, love a challenge, and welcome every opportunity to learn, then this is the school for you.

-Our Information Night was streamed live on Wednesday 5th May, 2021 at 7pm.
-The evening and the live Q&A are available to watch on the below link.
+Our Information Night was streamed live on Wednesday 11th May, 2022 at 7pm.
+Click below to watch the evening

 You can view our 360 degree online school tour images via this link - https://landing.goodeducation360.com.au/john-monash-science-school